kompa3/socket.mq/README.md

 Functions may be implemented synchronously or asynchronously.
 Depending on the implementation, the functions may have additional arguments or return values in addition to those specified below.

-TBD.
-Should we register other peers with a uniform API for both Server and Client API usage?
-So that we could refer to applications instead of addresses or keys.
-Probably not, see public key id below.

 ### Event Interface
 | member | arguments | description |
 | --- | --- | --- |